-Ultrasurf is one of the most popular 100% free content unblockers that assign you a unique IP address through a proxy along with a decent level of encryption, and that is all.
+Ultrasurf is one of the most popular 100% free website unblockers that assign you a unique IP address through a proxy along with a decent level of encryption.
 So, technically speaking, it is not a VPN.
 Instead, Ultrasurf recognizes itself as a simple anti-censorship tool.

 To figure out whether this tool is worth it, I thoroughly tested its multiple aspects, including speed, security, device compatibility, gaming, streaming, and torrenting.

 For a free tool, the results were satisfactory, and I must say — Ultrasurf can unblock most legal geo-restricted websites, some of them successfully, others not so much — mostly due to the speeds it offers.
+During my tests from the US, it worked with my local services like Disney+, but not Netflix.
 While the speed results were not impressive, the connection was stable and consistent.
-Though, Ultrasurf lacks robust security features and hence, should not be equated with actual high-security VPNs.

 Short on Time?
 Here Are My Key Findings

 - One server location.
-Unlike other paid tools, Ultrasurf offers an unknown number of servers only in one country — the US.
+Ultrasurf offers an unknown number of servers only in one country — the US.
 Furthermore, users also get no control over the IP addresses, although my tests have shown that the IP addresses vary over long intervals.
 Take a look at Ultrasurf’s server network here.

 - End-to-end encryption.
 While Ultrasurf is not designed for high-end security, it does encrypt HTTPS data end-to-end.
 However, the official website also states that regular HTTP data is not encrypted between the user and Ultrasurf’s servers.
 Read more about this in the security section.

 - Free to use.
-Perhaps the best thing about Ultrasurf is that it is free to use.
+Perhaps the best thing about Ultrasurf is that it is free.
 This VPN service has no paid packages, no bandwidth limitations, hidden costs, and no time restrictions.
-You can use this basic content unblocker without paying a single penny.
 Jump to the pricing section for more information.

 - Easy to use and set up.
 Overall, Ultrasurf is fairly easy to use.
 The set-up is quick, and the tool establishes a connection as soon as it is turned on without any additional settings.
 Take a look at the connection guides here.

 - Slow and inconsistent speeds.
-As a free tool, Ultrasurf does not have high connection speeds.
-In terms of speed, I would consider it mediocre at best.
+Ultrasurf does not have high connection speeds — they're mediocre at best.
 See my speed test results below.

 - Inactive customer support.
 The only way to reach out to the Ultrasurf customer support team is via email.
 However, their response time is slow.
-In some cases, users may not receive a response at all.
 For more information about this, check out our support section.

 - No registration process.
 The Ultrasurf Windows client comes in the form of an executable, which directly establishes a browser-based connection when it runs.
 That too, without the need to register on the website.
 Go to the set-up and installation section to find out more about this.

 - US jurisdiction.
 The Ultrasurf team is based in the United States.
 This means that the tool is liable to follow US laws, including strict data retention laws.
-Hence, the Ultrasurf team may at any point be liable to cooperate with spy agencies and to reveal user data to the authorities.
 Read more about this in the privacy section.

 - Supports three platforms.
 Ultrasurf works on Windows, iOS, and Android.
 For more information, check out the device compatibility section.

-Streaming — Unblocks Disney+ US library and YouTube but fails to unblock Netflix, Amazon Prime Video, HBO Max, and Hulu
+Streaming — Works With Disney+ US and YouTube but Fails to Work With Netflix, Amazon Prime Video, HBO Max, and Hulu

 Overall, you can enjoy uninterrupted streaming via Ultrasurf on Disney+.
 Though, the initial wait time can vary among users depending on the connection speed.
 Once you get past that, it’s all well.

 Next, I decided to run a YouTube performance test.
 After all, it is among the biggest content streaming websites out there, and yet it is still geo-restricted in China.
-So, I was specifically interested in figuring out if Ultrasurf will seamlessly unblock YouTube.
+So, I was specifically interested in figuring out if Ultrasurf will seamlessly work with YouTube.

-With Ultrasurf, I was able to access YouTube without any delays or lags.
-Next, I played a video to test the streaming quality and buffering speeds.
-To my surprise, the video played buttery smooth at 480 pixels.
+I had no issues using YouTube without any delays or lags.
+I played a video to test the streaming quality and buffering speeds and, to my surprise, it was buttery smooth at 480 pixels.

-However, when I increased the quality to 720p and 1080p, I could notice some lags due to an overall reduction in connection speed.
-Users shall set the quality depending on the speed.
-Rest assured, YouTube is fully accessible with Ultrasurf.
+However, when I increased the quality to 720p and 1080p, I did notice some lags due to an overall reduction in connection speed.
+So you should set the quality depending on the speed.
+Rest assured though, YouTube is fully functional with Ultrasurf.

-While I could unblock the Netflix US website with Ultrasurf, the loading time was somewhat less than ideal.
-It took around thirty seconds for the library to load.
+While I was able to open my Netflix US account with Ultrasurf, the loading time was somewhat less than ideal.
+It took around thirty seconds for content to load.
 After choosing a title, I waited for an additional two minutes for the movie screen to show up.
 After waiting, I received an error message.

 I considered the possibility of this being a one-time error.
 So, I repeated the process over 5 times with multiple titles.
 However, the pattern was the same.
 Hence, I concluded that Ultrasurf is pretty much useless when it comes to streaming on Netflix.

-While it technically still unblocks Netflix, the slow speed makes Ultrasurf less than ideal for streaming, and hence, you will struggle to establish a connection with Netflix servers in the first place.
+While it technically works with Netflix, the slow speed makes Ultrasurf less than ideal for streaming, and hence, you will struggle to establish a connection with Netflix servers in the first place.

 If you want to stream high-definition movies and shows on Netflix, we suggest you check out our list of the top VPNs for Netflix.

-So, Ultrasurf can certainly access the Amazon Prime Video website, but you might have difficulty loading and buffering.
+So, Ultrasurf can certainly work with the Amazon Prime Video website, but you might have difficulty with loading and buffering.
 As for me, the titles did not load in the first place, which defeats the purpose.
 And since Ultrasurf only offers US servers that you can’t choose from, there was no room for further tests on a different server.

-Just like Amazon Prime Video, Ultrasurf fails to run any titles on HBO Max despite successfully accessing the website.
-In my test, it took forever to load the HBO Max homepage.
-Of course, the streaming platform itself is accessible.
+Just like Amazon Prime Video, Ultrasurf fails to run any titles on HBO Max despite successfully working with the website.
+In my test, it also took forever to load the Max homepage.
 The performance might vary depending on the internet connection speed.

 Of course, HBO Max does not explicitly state the reason.
 But at the back-end, it seems to be blocking the connection.
 Based on this, I concluded that Ultrasurf is not suitable for streaming on HBO Max.

-Just like Netflix, Amazon Prime Video, and HBO Max, Hulu also seems to be blocking Ultrasurf on the back-end, although the base website is accessible.
-This could be due to the WebRTC leaks that reveal the public IP address, as indicated in my security tests.
+Just like Netflix, Amazon Prime Video, and HBO Max, Hulu also didn’t work with Ultrasurf.
+This could be due to the WebRTC leaks that reveal the VPN, as indicated in my security tests.

-On a side note, the Ultrasurf team suggests using WebRTC blocking extensions with Chrome for added security.
-However, I tested two extensions designed to block WebRTC leaks, yet the leaks still occurred in the tests (more on this in the security section).
-Based on that, I concluded that such browser extensions would not help unblock the streaming services listed above.
+On a side note, the Ultrasurf team suggests using WebRTC blocking extensions with Chrome for extra security.
+However, I tested two extensions designed to block WebRTC leaks, yet leaks still occurred (more on this in the security section).
+Based on that, I concluded that such browser extensions would not help fix the issues with the streaming services listed above.

 Furthermore, Ultrasurf only uses a limited number of IP addresses to connect to the web servers.
-Since streaming services are often strict with geo-restrictions and there is not enough variation in the IP addresses, one should not expect Ultrasurf to unblock most streaming services.
+Since streaming services are often strict with proxies and the like, and there is not enough variation in the IP addresses, one should not expect Ultrasurf to work with most streaming services.

-However, since this is a free content-unblocking service, one should not expect unmatched performance.
+However, since this is a free anti-censorship service, one should not expect unmatched performance.

 At one point in the past, Ultrasurf had to struggle with overloaded servers due to increased traffic from Iran.
 This caused the servers to crash often, which was also confirmed by the team on the official website.
-The current slow speeds could hence be a result of overloaded servers due to high traffic from countries that have tough internet censorship.
+Hence, the current slow speeds could be a result of overloaded servers due to high traffic from countries that have tough internet censorship.